 Recreational fishing

 Recreational fishing is popular throughout the estuary, with the most commonly caught species being flathead, barracouta, bream, Australian salmon, cod, wrasse, mullet and trout.
+(You can explore more about these fish in our species pages.)
 The upper estuary is particularly renowned for trophy-sized black bream.
 State and national fishing competitions are regularly held in the Derwent.

-In Tasmania, licences are required for certain types of recreational fishing and a number of restrictions apply.
+In Tasmania, certain types of recreational fishing have restrictions and you may need a fishing licence from Fishing Tasmania

 Commercial fishing

-Commercial fishing operations in the Derwent itself have historically been quite significant, however, at present only the lower reaches of the estuary are open to commercial fishing, with a limited number of operators.
+Commercial fishing operations in the Derwent have historically been quite significant, however, only the lower reaches of the estuary are open to commercial fishing now, with a limited number of operators.
 Whiting and flathead are their main catch.
-There are no aquaculture operations within the Derwent estuary, however Atlantic salmon aquaculture is widespread in the adjacent waters of Northwest Bay, the D’Entrecasteaux Channel and Storm Bay.
+There are no aquaculture operations within the Derwent Estuary, however Atlantic salmon aquaculture is widespread in the adjacent waters of Northwest Bay, the D’Entrecasteaux Channel and Storm Bay.

 Seafood safety